mohdneotech/meraki/README.md

 4. Follow the on-screen prompts to enter your Meraki API key and select the organization, network accordingly.

 5. You may store default Meraki API key in the files to store your own key.
 Saves time.
-You'll notice the following lines
+You'll notice the following lines in include/config.py

    ```bash
     DEFAULT_API_KEY = 'STORE-DEFAULT-API-KEY-HERE'